cgkaczenski/Nextjs-app-router-demo/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 On May 4th 2023, Next.js 13.4 was released, marking stability for the App Router.
 You can read the blog post [here](https://nextjs.org/blog/next-13-4).
-This introduces the concept of server components!
-It seems the React and Next.js teams have been working closely together to push React components down to the server.
 You can read more about the concept in the [Next.js docs](https://nextjs.org/docs/getting-started/react-essentials#thinking-in-server-components) as well as in [this post](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) from the React team.

 I am creating this repo as a learning demo, so I can learn this new mental model.

 ## Live demo

 The live demo can be found [here](https://nextjs-app-router-demo.vercel.app/).
 The app has three pages for a home screen (unprotected), profile page for password change, and authform for signin and signup.
-I don't have guards for routes, database, auth, or server-side logic setup yet.

 ## Plan